 How to Get a Good Nights Sleep?

-In today’s competitive world, sleep is more of a luxury than a necessity.
-Sleep is important for the well being, both emotionally and physically for an individual.
-Insufficient sleep or no sleep has long lasting health and psychological disorders.
-If you have been experiencing insomnia, it may be due to a number of factors, including stress, anxiety or depression.
-In order to address your sleep problem, it is best to consult an experienced psychologist who can help you change your behaviour, manage feelings and emotions that may interfere with your sleep.
+In today’s competitive world, sleep is sometimes considered more of a luxury than a necessity.
+Sleep is important for the well-being of an individually both emotionally and physically.
+Insufficient sleep or no sleep has long lasting health and psychological effects.
+If you have been experiencing insomnia, it may be due to a number of factors, including stress, anxiety or depression as well as numerous medically issues.
+In order to address your sleep problem, it can be beneficial to meet with a myriad of professionals including a psychotherapist.
+A mental health professional can help you change your behavior and manage feelings and emotions that may interfere with your sleep.

-Here are some of the common steps that psychologists will need you to take so that you can change your habits and in the process improve your sleep:
+Here is a list of issues to address with your mental health professional to change your habits and in the process improve your sleep:

 - Create a relaxed environment for sleeping – Your bedroom should be dark, cool and quiet.
 Turn off all your electronics such as computer, phone and television.